This Is The Only Underwear I Want to Wear From Now on

-Probably one of the oddest things I did in my early 20s was wear underwear for fictional other people who would never see them instead of myself.
-I had a plethora of lingerie that didn’t feel great and was also pretty hard to wash until one day it finally hit me that the only person who should matter when choosing my undergarments is me.
-Your underwear, I realized, should be about what you want, whether that means lace thongs, boxer briefs, or anything in between.
-For me, that means something comfortable, sustainable, and ethical, which is why I tried out Pact’s organic cotton underwear.
+Underwear, I recently realized, should be about what you want, whether that means lace thongs, boxer briefs, or anything in between.
+For me, that means something comfortable, sustainable, and ethical, which is why I decided to try out Pact’s organic cotton underwear.

 Organic Cotton Underwear